7 Keys To Picking A Great Worship Set This Sunday

 1. Compile a list of the top songs for your congregation

 What are the main songs that your congregation has been singing for the last 3-6 months?
 What songs have resonated with your congregation?
 A congregation can only comfortably learn and sing so many songs.
 I go through the most recent set lists and pick out the top songs and make a list to work from.
-Here is a list of My Top Worship Songs.
+Here is the current list of My Top Worship Songs.

 Sunday Set List